 Between the French Revolution and the First World War Europe and America witnessed a golden age of medical image-making.
 The first generation of mass-market anatomical and pathological textbooks and atlases offered crisp, detailed colour illustrations of the human body in health and sickness, but they also embodied – literally – a revolution in ideas about life, disease and death.
 The Sick Rose is a new collaboration between Wellcome Collection and Thames & Hudson, drawing on the Wellcome Library’s peerless collection of historical books and pictures.
 It reveals a corpus of art that is beautiful and morbid, singular and sublime.

-You can read more about The Sick Rose on the Thames & Hudson website, and buy a copy on Amazon.The Sick Rose is published in the US by DAP, in France by Larousse, in Japan by Kawade Shobo Shinsha, and in Taiwan by Rye Field Publications, and in China by Imaginist Press.
+You can read more about The Sick Rose on the Thames & Hudson website, and buy a copy on Amazon.The Sick Rose is published in the US by DAP, in France by Larousse, in Japan by Kawade Shobo Shinsha, in Taiwan by Rye Field Publications, and in China by Imaginist Press.
 Kate Wands at Thames & Hudson handles press & publicity enquiries: k [dot] wands [at] thameshudson [dot] co [dot] uk.

 ‘Barnett’s superbly erudite and lucid accompanying text would really suffice in itself as an introduction to the history of Western medical science … Here we can see unpacked the mortal elements of many anonymous individuals – and by extension our own’ – Will Self, Guardian

 ‘The Sick Rose shows the troubling beauty that can be found in sickness and suffering’– Sarah Perry, author of The Essex Serpent